StatisticalReinforcementLearningLab/SARAv2/src/app/survey/README.md

 <app-dynamic-survey fileLink="alex_survey"></app-dynamic-survey>
 ```

-that you can change to point to the survey you want to populate from `/assets/data/` directory.<br>
+that you can change to point to the survey you want to populate from `/assets/data/` directory.<br />